-If you are concerned about poor practice and the implications for children, report the matter to your line manager, or the Designated Safeguarding Lead (JCA Compliance & Operations Manager, Matt Smith) or one of the Deputy Designated Safeguarding Leads (Duncan Kemp - JCA General Manager or Mark Youd - Condover Hall Assistant Centre Manager).
+If you are concerned about poor practice and the implications for children, report the matter to your line manager, or the Designated Safeguarding Lead (JCA Compliance & Operations Manager, Matt Smith).

 Use of photographic and video equipment

 Experience Education employees must not under any circumstances take personal photographic or video footage of children that they are working with.